Chair: David Post

 Mayor, City of Fenton

-Sue has over twenty-nine years’ experience as a municipal official, serving as mayor of the City of Fenton for the last sixteen.
+Sue has over thirty-eight years of experience as a municipal official, serving as mayor of the City of Fenton for the last twenty-five.
 She was appointed to Fenton’s city council in 1985 and has been a continuous member since that time.
 Previously, she was a member of the Planning Commission from 1978-1985.
-Sue is a member of the Michigan Association of Mayors and is also active in several local and regional civic organizations.
+Sue is a member of the Michigan Association of Mayors, a member of the National League of Cities, and serves as Vice-Chair of the FAIR (Finance, Administration and Intergovernmental Affairs) for the National League of Cities.
+She is also active in several local and regional civic organizations.

 Township Supervisor, Charter Township of Ypsilanti